progval/markovgen/README.txt

         or that the max_size is met.
         The seed may be a string or a 2-tuple of strings.

+    available_seeds(backward=False):
+        Returns a view on the 2-tuples of words in the corpus.
+        Useful if you want to match them against a new message.

 @mixed_encoding_extracting:
     decorator for extracters that handles decoding messages with the right charset (if chardet or charade is installed) or as utf8